-Background Background information of the proposal including why it is timely and interesting and the goals of the project.
+Background Background information of the proposal including why it is timely and interesting, and the goals of the project.

-- Facility Development/Utilisation How the project will either develop the facility or profitably utilise facility development previously funded under this call and
+Benefit to ISIS/Utilisation How the project will either benefit the facility or profitably utilise facility development previously funded under this call and

 Selection criteria for ISIS to provide funding

-Joint ISIS / Diamond Proposals
+5. Joint ISIS and Diamond projects.

 should be submitted to the Diamond call for studentships only.
 Full details of the Diamond submission process can be found here